Shaikh Rohale Asghar

 Shaikh Rohale Asghar (born 24 October 1952) is a Pakistani politician who had been a member of the National Assembly of Pakistan from August 2018 till August 2023.
 He served as Advisor to Prime Minister Shehbaz Sharif with the status of Federal Minister.
 Previously, he was a member of the National Assembly from 1985 to 1988 and again from 2008 to May 2018.
 He was a member of the Provincial Assembly of the Punjab from 1990 to 1993.

 An influential figure of the Pakistan Muslim League (N), from Daroghawala Lahore, he has served as Advisor to the Prime Minister Shehbaz Sharif.

 Early life and family

 He was born on 24 October 1952 into a Kashmiri Shaikh family.
-Both his late father Sheikh Asghar and his late brother Sheikh Shakeel Asghar were involved in politics.
+Both his late father Sheikh Asghar and his late brother Sheikh Shakeel Asghar were involved in politics and were members of provincial assembly of Punjab.

 His son Khurram Rohale Asghar has served as the PML-N Youth Wing Lahore President.
 His daughter Ayesha Rohale is involved in British politics, having served as a Liberal Democrat councillor for Welwyn Hatfield.
+His other son, Ali Rohale Asghar, is a businessman.
+Ali’s daughter, Shanzay Rohale, is married to Junaid Safdar, the son of Maryam Nawaz Sharif.